mi-kas/flask-todomvc/README.md

 flask-todomvc
 =============

 Flask implementation of the TodoMVC project (http://todomvc.com).
-It uses MongoDB as database and MongoKit as ODM.
+Additionally the application uses MongoDB as database and MongoKit as ODM.

 ## Installation